kubewarden/docs/src/writing-policies/swift.md

 **Note well:** you don't need an Apple system to write or run Swift code.
 Everything can be done also on a Linux machine or on Windows (by using Docker for Windows).

-# Known limitations
+## Known limitations

 No severe limitations have been found, only some minor glitches.

 The automatic unmarshalling of JSON data into native `struct` or `class` objects is not working.
 JSON parsing is still doable, but requires significantly more code.
-Once [this issue](https://github.com/swiftwasm/swift/issues/2223) is solved the Swift-based policies will be even easier to write.
+Once [this issue](https://github.com/swiftwasm/swift/issues/2223) is solved, the Swift-based policies will be even easier to write.

-We haven't done extensive testing, but from our initial research it seems the performance of Wasm modules produced by the Swiftwasm compiler *seem* to be slower than the ones produced by the Rust compiler.
+We haven't done extensive testing, but from our initial research it seems the Wasm modules produced by the Swiftwasm compiler are not executed as fast as the ones produced by the Rust compiler.

-It's also critical to perform some post-build optimizations before using the policy *"in production"*.
+It's also critical to perform some post-build optimizations before using the policy *"in production"*:

-These optimizations are:

   1. Strip the Wasm module via `wasm-strip` to reduce its size
   1. Optimize the Wasm module via `wasm-opt`

-# Example
+## Example

 [This GitHub repository](https://github.com/chimera-kube/pod-runtime-class-policy)
-contains a Chimera policy written in Swift.
+contains a Chimera Policy written in Swift.

 The policy's `Makefile` has a `release` target that takes care of the optimizations outlined above.

+**Worth of note:** this repository has a series of GitHub Actions that automate the following tasks:

+  * Run unit tests and code linting on pull requests and after code is merged into the main branch
+  * Build the policy in `release` mode and push it to a OCI registry as an artifact